Coronavirus toll at 1100 GMT Wednesday

-The number of deaths around the world from the novel coronavirus cases stood at 19,246, according to a tally compiled by AFP at 1100 GMT Wednesday from official sources.
-More than 427,940 declared cases have been registered in 181 countries and territories since the epidemic first emerged in China in December.
+The worldwide number of officially confirmed fatalities from the novel coronavirus rose to 43,082 on Wednesday, according to a tally compiled by AFP at 1100 GMT from official sources.
+More than 865,970 declared cases have been registered in 186 countries and territories since the epidemic first emerged in China in December.
+Of these cases, at least 172,500 are now considered recovered.

-The tallies, using data collected by AFP offices from national authorities and information from the World Health Organization (WHO), are likely to reflect only a fraction of the actual number of infections.
-Many countries are now only testing cases that require hospitalisation.
+The tallies, using data collected by AFP offices from national authorities and information from the World Health Organization (WHO), probably reflect only a fraction of the actual number of infections.
+Many countries are only testing cases that require hospitalization.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)